wardle/nhspd/README.md

 The NHSPD is published by the Office of National Statistics in the UK.

 > [!NOTE]
-> This software provides automated download and updating of the NHS Postcode Directory into a SQLite database.
+> This software provides automated download and updating of the NHS Postcode Directory into an SQLite database.
 >
 > For automated testing, it includes seven postal codes based on the NHSPD release and so contains Royal Mail, Gridlink,
 > LPS (Northern Ireland), Ordnance Survey and ONS Intellectual Property Rights
 >
-> Contains OS data © Crown copyright and database right 2025-
-> Contains Royal Mail data © Royal Mail copyright and database right 2025-
+> Contains OS data © Crown copyright and Royal Mail data © Royal Mail copyright
+>
 > Source: Office for National Statistics licensed under the Open Government Licence v.3.0
+>
+> This software itself is licensed under the Eclipse Public License (EPL) v2.0.
+See [LICENSE](/LICENSE).
+>

 ## Getting started

 You can use NHSPD in three ways: